iknothing/FeedbackApp_Final/README.md

 - sqlite3

 #default login

-#Note:the  following credentials  are only created once  u access the  signup page   of the  website.unless u do that  you wont   be abel to access the admin dashboard
+#Note-the  following credentials  are only created once  u access the  signup page   of the  website.unless u do that  you wont   be abel to access the admin dashboard
 - email:
 ```
 admin@example.com